oxymore-tech/baku/README.md

 yarn build
 ```

-Builed files are in front/dist
+Builded files are in front/dist

 # 2) start back
 ```